marcinkuzminski/rhodecode/docs/setup.rst

   email settings, usage of static files, cache, celery settings and logging.

 Next we need to create the database.
+I'll recommend to use sqlite (default) or postgresql.
+Make sure You properly adjust the db url in the .ini file to use other than the default sqlite database

 ::